nosratee-jahan-naba/nosratee-jahan-naba/README.md

 ---

-⭐ *"The best way to prepare is to write programs, and to study great programs that others have written."* - Bill Gates
+⭐ *"Does the human get whatever they wish for?
+And that the human will have nothing except what they strive for.
+"* - [Al-Quran 53:24, 53:39]